Switch Booting Commands

 show reload cause

-The show reload cause command displays the reason of the most recent reload operation.
+The show reload cause command displays the reason for the most recent reload operation.
 The command displays recommended actions and debug information related to the executed reload.

 Command Mode